-32. If you acquire land intending to keep some and sell the rest, you will only be taxed on the disposal of the part you acquired with the intention of selling.
-This requires satisfactory evidence to show how much of the land or what part of the land you did not acquire for a purpose or with an intention of disposal.
+32. If you acquire land intending to keep some and sell the rest, you will only be taxed under s CB 6 on the disposal of the part you acquired with the intention of selling.
+You would need to have satisfactory evidence to show how much of the land or what part of the land you did not acquire for a purpose or with an intention of disposal.
 See for example: Bedford Investments Limited v CIR [1955] NZLR 978 (SC), Harkness v CIR and Church v CIR (1992) 14 NZTC 9,196 (HC).